-We are dedicated to the future, teaching the creative process through sculpture, as well as empowering creative beings to fulfill their dreams and desires.
+We are dedicated to the future by teaching the creative process through sculpture and empowering creative beings to fulfill their dreams and desires.

 We also give students a chance to improve their French language skills, through immersion in French culture.

-- The Foundation Course is broken into 3 –2 week sessions
+- The Foundation Course is broken into weekly study sessions

-- Students can also choose to sign up for a particular 2 weeks.
+- Students can also choose to sign up for a particular study session as well as for the 4 week foundation courses.

 - New students must take the Foundation Courses before the Advanced Course, or show work to qualify.